 The coarse sugar on top of the egg wash is important for that signature bakery style crunch.

-The key to a bakery style scone with a crunchy top is an eggwash and a sprinkle of coarse sugar before baking.
+The key to a bakery style scone with a crunchy top is an egg wash and a sprinkle of coarse sugar before baking.
 I like to use a sparkly coarse sugar for cake decorating that you can find in the cake aisle of the grocery store.

 Serve with clotted cream, butter, and jam.
-If you’re feeling fancy, serve with a little bit of lemon or fruit curd.
+If you’re feeling fancy, serve with a little bit of lemon curd or fruit curd.
 These scones make the perfect addition to your breakfast, brunch, afternoon tea, or dessert table.

 Did you make this recipe?
-I'd love for you to leave a review and hear what you think in the comments!
+I would love for you to rate this recipe and hear what you think in the comments below!
+Share your creation on Instagram and tag @flouringkitchen.
+Follow me on Pinterest to save and for more recipe ideas.

 📖 Recipe